Virginia Beach Child Support Lawyer

 - Debts incurred for the benefit of the child.

-- Special needs or extraordinary medical/educational expenses.
+- Special needs or extraordinary medical or educational expenses.

 - The child’s standard of living established during the marriage.